spacelift-io/user-documentation/docs/getting-started.md

 ### Policies

 Spacelift policies provide a way to express rules as code, rules that manage your Infrastructure as Code (IaC) environment, and help make common decisions such as login, access, and execution.
-Policies are based on the [Open Policy Agent](https://www.openpolicyagent.org) project and can be defined using its rule language _Rego_.
+Policies are based on the [Open Policy Agent](https://www.openpolicyagent.org){: rel="nofollow"} project and can be defined using its rule language _Rego_.
 You can learn more about policies [here](concepts/policy/).

 ### Cloud Integration